stevemussmann/p12automation/README.md

 ln -s $HOME/local/scripts/python/p12automation/p12auto.py
 ```

-(Recommended) Modify line 22 of $HOME/local/scripts/python/p12automation/comline.py to provide the default location of the R functions for rubias.
-If you followed the instructions above, you can change out my user name (mussmann) for yours in the line of code shown below:
+(Recommended) Modify line 22 of `$HOME/local/scripts/python/p12automation/comline.py` to provide the default location of the R functions for rubias.
+If you don't do this modification then you will need to specify the path to rubiasCode.R every time you run this program.
+If you followed the instructions above, you should be able to just change out my user name (mussmann) for yours in the line of code shown below:

 ```
 default="/home/mussmann/local/scripts/python/p12automation/rubiasCode.R",